VLAG Open Rounds

 VLAG Research fellowships

 Research fellowships aim to promote the quality of scientific research and strengthen international collaborations.
 It is one of the oldest (if not the oldest) policy instrument for international cooperation that is successfully in use at WUR.
-We now aim to extend the possibilities and at the same time set clear eligibility criteria for all activities.
+Since mid-2020 we have extended the possibilities and at the same time set clear eligibility criteria for all activities.

 We aim to support scientific activities and events that make ground breaking ideas available for the VLAG community, spark crosspollination of knowledge, and catalyse international collaboration by providing funding/grants/fellowships for: